Walk-a-Thon Volunteer Signup Sheet

 Live in 60 seconds

-Describe your walk-a-thon roles — AI builds every slot automatically.
+Describe your event — AI builds every slot.
+Or fill the form manually.

 Name and email only.
-A Magic Link lets them manage their slot — no password ever.
+Magic Link to manage their spot — no login ever needed.

 Fair Fill™ waitlist

-When a volunteer cancels, the next person gets a fair one-at-a-time offer automatically.
+When someone cancels, the next person gets a fair one-at-a-time offer.

-Open slots the morning of the walk?
-One tap sends an urgent ask to your entire contact list.
+Still have open slots?
+One tap blasts an urgent ask to your entire contact list.

 First 2 events free · No credit card · No volunteer accounts